Skip to main content

 Click the star next to each visitor detail you want to mark as a priority.
 Make sure to save or apply changes when you’re done to save your edits.

-Page groups are a collection of individual URLs that fall into 1 page type, such as the individual pages that make up a home page or checkout experience on a website.
-You can create page groups within the Page groups section of Data to collect.
-This allows you to collect insights on a particular part of the digital experience for use in a dashboard.
+Page tags are a collection of individual URLs on your website that fall into 1 page type, such as the individual pages that make up a checkout experience.
+You can create page tags in the Page tags section of Data to collect tab in your DXA project.
+You can then display data related to the page tags in a dashboard or use them inside Digital Assist.

-- Select a condition for URLs that will be included in the page group.
+5. Select a condition for URLs that will be included in the page tag.

 Attention: Custom coding features are provided as-is and require programming knowledge to implement.
 Qualtrics Support does not offer assistance or consultation on custom coding.
 You can always try asking our community of dedicated users instead.
 If you’d like to know more about our custom coding services, please contact your Qualtrics Account Executive.

-- Enter a value for your condition.
-All URLs that meet the conditions for this value will be included in the page group.
+6. Enter a value for your condition.
+All URLs that meet the conditions for this value will be included in the page tag.

-If you edit or delete a page group, it will be kept in existing sessions that have already been captured.
-New sessions will reflect the updated change(s).
+Qtip: If you edit or delete a page tag, it will still be present in existing sessions that have already been captured.
+Only newly collected sessions will contain the updated page tags.

 Saving and Applying Changes